 He carefully had Agha Kubát laid on a wagon and gave a sign to proceed, following the Ipoly River to the south.
 When the Ipoly reaches the Danube, they will be very close to the safety of Esztergom’s walls.
 So far he had lost two dozens of Janissaries and almost seventy riders and would not have liked to push the limits of his luck.

 It was the middle of the afternoon when they reached the small town of Szalka where the Ipoly’s confluence with the Danube was just a couple of miles away.
-He was about to give an order to cross the Ipoly and start the last phase of their trip to home when his scouts rode to him from the riverbank and reported that a whole Hungarian army of Hussar riders was silently waiting for them, hiding behind the trees above the ford of the river.
+He was about to give the order to cross the Ipoly and start the last phase of their trip home when his scouts rode to him from the riverbank and reported that a whole Hungarian army of Hussar riders was silently waiting for them, hiding behind the trees above the ford of the river.
 Only the small Ipoly river separated them from each other.
 Saban immediately had the wagons halted and sent the Janissaries with their rifles to line up along the riverbank in two groups.
-He was soon told that the Hussars had come from Komárom, Surány, Morva and Sellye castles, according to their flags.
-Saban knew that it meant some nine-hundred infidel riders, very likely led by Ferenc Nyáry of Surány or perhaps by Bertalan Horváth of Komárom Castle.
+He was soon told that the Hussars had come from Komárom, Surány, Morva, and Sellye castles, according to their flags.
+Saban knew that it meant some nine hundred infidel riders, very likely led by Ferenc Nyáry of Surány or perhaps by Bertalan Horváth of Komárom Castle.

 “They had to leave behind their infantry so as to reach us this soon.
 It means, they have no firearms and will not dare to face our muskets and rifles while crossing the Ipoly.
 Yet, make your men known that however close we are to home, they cannot make it alone without the cover of the cavalry.
 In case of being scattered, the infantrymen will be hunted down one by one.” he told Agha Ramadan, the commander of the Janissaries.

-Saban summoned his officers and sent the old and wise Agha Ajvát with his Sipahis to the left of the Janissaries while placed the invincible Agha Musz on their right.
+Saban summoned his officers and sent the old and wise Agha Ajvát with his Sipahis to the left of the Janissaries while placing the invincible Agha Musz on their right.
 He kept the remaining Deli riders under his command and turned to his most trusted man, the fearsome duelist of Arabia, Agha Naszuf:

 “It is a pity, that almost all of our soldiers are from the hills of the Balkan and there are so few noble-born Arabian and Anatolian warriors like you or me.
 The Devil took here that György Thury.”

-“Hussein, I make you the commander of the Deli riders.
+“Hussein, I make you the commander of the Deli Riders.
 Take a patrol and go around but be back soon.”

 Pasha Saban rose in his high Turkish saddle and looked at his well-deployed small army on the field of Szalka, protected by the line of the Ipoly River from the left.
-He was not worried, he was still outnumbering the infidels almost to two to one.
+He was not worried, he was still outnumbering the infidels almost two to one.